 About Revitalising Newcastle

-Revitalising Newcastle is a NSW Government program focused on activating the city to attract people, new enterprises and tourism to Newcastle.
+Revitalising Newcastle is a NSW Government program focused on activating the city to attract people, jobs and tourism to Newcastle.

 The program follows government investment in the University of Newcastle’s city campus - NeW Space - and the Newcastle law courts, which opened in 2016.
 Both projects demonstrate the growing confidence in Newcastle as a city in which to invest.